Maths

 pdf = fitting.make_pdf(best_fit_func, best_fit_params)

-pyhdtoolkit.maths.stats_fitting.set_distributions_dict(dist_dict: Dict[scipy.stats._distn_infrastructure.rv_continuous, str]) None[source]
+pyhdtoolkit.maths.stats_fitting.set_distributions_dict(dist_dict: dict[rv_continuous, str]) None[source]

-New in version 0.5.0.
+Added in version 0.5.0.

 Sets DISTRIBUTIONS as the provided dict.
 This allows the user to define the distributions to try and fit against the data.
-One can find an example use of this function in the gallery.
+One can find an example use of this function in the distribution fitting gallery.

 Example